 Writing is a skill.
 Like any other skill, it improves with practice.
 You can certainly practice entirely on your own, but many people benefit from regular meetings with a writing coach.
-To this end, CBS students and faculty can arrange to meet with me.
+If you are interested in coaching, please contact me by phone or email.

 To help you decide whether you want me as a coach, I encourage you to carry out a simple experiment.
-You can devote 3, 6 or 9 hours to it over a few days or weeks.
-At the end of each working day, take five minutes to choose one or two things you know well enough to write about the next day.
-Express them in one true declarative sentence each.
-These will be your “key sentences”.
+At the end of the working day, take five minutes to choose something you know well enough to write about tomorrow.
+Write a single, true declarative that expresses it.

 Tomorrow, preferably as one of the first things you do at work, take exactly 18 or 27 minutes to write a paragraph that supports or elaborates on it.
 “Writing well” is simply being good at the activity that fills those 18 or 27 minutes, which I call “the writing moment”.
 My coaching helps you to become better at it, both in the sense of making it easier and yielding better results.
 Most importantly, perhaps, I hope to help you make this moment enjoyable.